tobilg/serverless-aws-static-websites/README.md

 ### Updates
 For every update of your website, you can trigger a deploy as stated above.
 This will effectively just do s S3 sync of the `src` folder.

+To do a manual sync, your can also use `sls s3sync`.
+There's also the possibility to customize the caching behavior for individual files or file types via the `serverless.yml`, see the [s3sync plugin's documentation](https://www.npmjs.com/package/serverless-s3-sync#setup).

 As **CloudFront caches the contents of the website**, a [Serverless plugin](https://github.com/aghadiry/serverless-cloudfront-invalidate) is used to invalidate files.
 This [may incur costs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation), see the [docs](https://aws.amazon.com/de/premiumsupport/knowledge-center/cloudfront-serving-outdated-content-s3/) for more info.